Skip to main content

 Designers (UX & UI)

-Require clear methods for communicating design intent and rationale to ensure their vision translates accurately into implementation.
+Need clear channels for communicating design intent and rationale so their vision translates accurately into implementation.

 Project & Program Managers

-Need visibility into requirements and progress tracking to manage timelines and ensure all stakeholders are aligned throughout the development process.
+Require visibility into requirements and progress tracking to manage timelines and keep stakeholders aligned throughout development.

 Front-end and Back-end Developers

-Need detailed functional specifications and technical constraints to build components that match design intent while working within AEM and Bootstrap limitations.
+Depend on detailed functional specifications and technical constraints to build components that match design intent within AEM and Bootstrap limitations.

 Future Team Members & Outside Agencies

-Require accessible knowledge preservation during transitions, enabling them to understand the system without extensive tribal knowledge or one-on-one training sessions.
+Need accessible, preserved knowledge to understand the system independently, without relying on tribal knowledge or one-on-one training.

 QA Teams

-Look for comprehensive testing criteria and expected behaviors to validate component functionality and ensure quality standards are met.
+Rely on comprehensive testing criteria and expected behaviors to validate component functionality against quality standards.

 Ideation & Exploration